Skip to content

 echo '\npublic/static' >> .gitignore

-Run velite dev or velite with --watch option, then Velite will watch the contents files and rebuild them automatically when they are changed.
+When the --watch flag is used with velite dev or velite, Velite will watch the contents files and rebuild them automatically when they are changed.

 sh